Suitable for: Anyone who is a rideshare driver |

 Based on the above information, this is how this user would complete their Airtax BAS: This is what their BAS form looks like once they have entered their background information.

 - Notice how the business use percentage of the car has been applied to those expenses that relate to the running of the car, including fuel, car insurance, maintenance and cleaning.
-This makes sense, as all of these expenses relate to the running of the car and can therefore be tracked by the outcome of the vehicle logbook.

 - This is how the user should enter their phone internet bill, given the 60% business use percentage they have determined.

 Accounting for the car purchase is a more difficult concept.
-If you would like to read more about the BAS treatment of a car purchase, check out this help centre article.
+If you would like to read more about the BAS treatment of a car purchase, check out this Help Centre article.

 Where you can get more help: